mysociety/popit.poplus.org/docs/api.md

 OK!
 We're going to create a new [Organization](http://popoloproject.com/specs/organization.html) record.
 When you specify your email address to cURL with the `--user` option it will prompt you for your password.

-In this example our API token is **2a0abbefe6aefb67ba5302a12570c2af2a7f4433** and our instance is called **walkthrough**.
+In this example our API key is **2a0abbefe6aefb67ba5302a12570c2af2a7f4433** and our instance is called **walkthrough**.

+Your API key needs to be given in the `Apikey` header.

-    $ curl  --header 'Content-Type: application/json' --data '{"apikey": "2a0abbefe6aefb67ba5302a12570c2af2a7f4433", "name": "Widgets Inc"}' http://walkthrough.popit.mysociety.org/api/v0.1/organizations
+    $ curl --header 'Apikey: 2a0abbefe6aefb67ba5302a12570c2af2a7f4433'  --header 'Content-Type: application/json' --data '{"name": "Widgets Inc"}' http://walkthrough.popit.mysociety.org/api/v0.1/organizations

     {
       "result": {